dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/options.md

 uid: fundamentals/servers/kestrel/options
 ---

-# Configuring options for the ASP.NET Core Kestrel web server
+# Configure options for the ASP.NET Core Kestrel web server

 The Kestrel web server has constraint configuration options that are especially useful in Internet-facing deployments.